Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`

-Enable the use of the [Confluent Schema Registry](#schema-registry) for message validation respectively of the Kafka key and the Kafa value.
+Enable the use of the [Confluent Schema Registry](#schema-registry) for validation respectively of the Kafka key and the Kafa value.

 Default value: `false`.